 - My most important step is the “left-to-right” survey.
 Starting from the left side of the patient, I’ll sweep to the right and mention every monitor (nerve stimulator, BIS monitor, BP cuff, pulse oximeter, Bair Hugger, OG tube, temperature probe, etc.), line (peripheral IV, central line, arterial line, Foley), and anything else which may be hanging (fluid bags, infusions)

-Typically, a thorough handoff at the end of a shift takes me ~2 minutes and hopefully leaves with the incoming provider with a sense of how the case has been going so far and issues he or she may need to deal with.
+Typically, a thorough handoff at the end of a shift takes me ~2 minutes and hopefully leaves with the incoming provider with a sense of how the case has been going so far and issues they may need to deal with.